dart-lang/pub_semver/README.md

     unstable versions of `2.0.0`'s API, which is what pre-release versions represent.

-    To handle that, `<` version ranges to not allow pre-release versions of the maximum unless the max is itself a pre-release.
+    To handle that, `<` version ranges don't allow pre-release versions of the maximum unless the max is itself a pre-release, or the min is a pre-release of the same version.
 In other words, a `<2.0.0` constraint will prohibit not just `2.0.0` but any pre-release of `2.0.0`.
 However, `<2.0.0-beta` will exclude `2.0.0-beta` but allow `2.0.0-alpha`.
+Likewise, `>2.0.0-alpha
+    <2.0.0` will exclude `2.0.0-alpha` but allow `2.0.0-beta`.

  *  **Pre-release versions are avoided when possible.** The above case handles pre-release versions at the top of the range, but what about in